openvswitch/ovs/Documentation/internals/charter.rst

          to the OVS codebase.

       ii.
-Committers: Contributors who have the ability to commit directly to a project’s main branch or repository on an OVS project.
+Committers: Contributors who have the ability to commit directly to a project's main branch or repository on an OVS project.

    c.
 Participation in as a Contributor and/or Committer is open to